StarPlayrX/bigmac/README.md

 Patched WiFi option for other Broadcom cards.

 ---
+Announcement:
+MacEleven is coming soon to Supported Macs.
+It will allow unsealed, APFS snapshot free installs on Suppported Macs
+---

 p.s. from a Big Sur recovery disk [ This hack only works with Big Sur Recovery volumes. ]

 You will want to run